bonitasoft/bonita-doc/md/layouts.md

 * change the menu to add a side menu
 * add a footer

-Layouts are [exported. imported, modified, and deleted](resource-management.md) as resources in Bonita BPM Portal.
+Layouts are [exported. imported, modified, and deleted](resource-management.md) as resources in Bonita Portal.

 ## Layout definition